AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \subsubsection{Multimodal Encoder Module}

-The multimodal encoder module aims at aligning vision and text of the same item, and outputs a unified multimodal representation $\textbf{h}_{enc}^i$.
-We propose to adopt a transformer-based multimodal encoder to generate the unified multimodal representation by aligning vision and text information.
+It aims at aligning vision and text of the same item, and outputs a unified multimodal representation $\textbf{h}_{enc}^i$.
+We propose to adopt a transformer-based multimodal encoder to generate the unified multimodal representation.
 Formally, suppose $MMEnc$ is a multimodal encoder, and $h_{enc}^i$ is the unified representation for item $i$'s vision and text, then:

 In Eq.~\eqref{eq:mmrec}, the vision-text alignment is optimized through the cross-attention based transformers in $MMEnc$.
-In implementations, we utilize the most advanced BEiT3~\cite{wang2022image} as the backbone.
-The $MMEnc$ will align vision and text information via cross-modality experts~\cite{bao2022vlmo} and transformers.
-We train this module in Sec.~\ref{sec:ica} through the mask-then-predict strategy to ensure that the model has a better understanding of both vision and text modalities.
+We utilize the most advanced BEiT3~\cite{wang2022image} as the backbone.
+The $MMEnc$ will align vision and text information via cross-modality experts~\cite{bao2022vlmo}.
+We train it in Sec.~\ref{sec:ica} through the mask-then-predict strategy for a better understanding of both vision and text modalities.